 As it turns out, I do have a way to continue getting life insurance based on my old “excellent athletic” rating I received in 2013 when I first got my term policy.
 The official term for the top life insurance rating is called “Preferred Plus” followed by Preferred, Standard Plus, and Standard.

 This post is pertinent for those who:

-- Want to continue having life insurance coverage, but are facing a much higher term life insurance rate upon renewal
+- Want to continue having affordable life insurance coverage, but are facing a much higher term life insurance rate upon renewal

 - Desire to understand the various nuances of a permanent life insurance policy